Mattahunt Community Center

 The Mattahunt Community Center had long been a valued asset for Mattapan residents.
 In 2010-2011, Wheelock College was introduced to the urgent needs in the Mattapan community by Former Mayor Thomas M. Menino and the City of Boston.
 The Mattahunt Community Center, located in Boston's Mattapan neighborhood, was closed in 2010 because of severe city budget constraints.
 Mayor Menino sought solutions to addressing community needs by forging public-private partnerships that would ensure continued attention and more importantly continued services and programs in the greater Mattapan Community.

 With support and guidance from the Mattahunt Wheelock Community Advisory Board, the Center officially reopened in 2011 with refurbished facilities, including a pool, a basketball court, athletic fields, and a new computer center with wireless access.
 The upgrades were completed largely by volunteers, including Wheelock students, staff, and faculty, as well as members of the Boston Celtics, state and city officials, and local residents.
 Mayor Menino, Boston Centers for Youth and Families, the Boston Public Schools, Mattapan residents and Wheelock College have leveraged community relationships and partnerships that have led to a resurgence of energy, enthusiasm and volunteerism.
+In n four short years, the Center has become the physical presence for the College's community-wide engagement in Mattapan.
+The Center is now a community hub serving approximately 130 Boston-based families a day with a range of recreational, inter-generational and academically focused programs.

 New Success Model for Public-Private Partnerships is Honored: Wheelock College Receives the Blackburn Award